emmawalshdev/The-Book-bar/README.md

 #### Add a book
 - Accessibility
   - To access the page, the user must be logged in.
-  - Users who are not logged in will be redirected to the access denied page.
+  - Users who are not logged in will be redirected to the Aaccess denied page.

 - User pathways
   - Two pathways are possible on this page: